This easy salmon recipe is incredibly delicious and the sauce comes together with just 3 refrigerator-door ingredients!

-Not only does it taste amazing, but it bakes in the oven in around 10 minutes.
+Not only does it taste amazing, but it bakes in the oven for around 10-15 minutes.
 It’s also easy to make just one or multiple servings.
 Make as many or as few pieces as you need depending on the day.

 This Maple Dijon Salmon is naturally gluten-free, dairy-free, and full of protein and omega-3 fatty acids to keep your body healthy.
 Eating salmon once per week is absolutely fantastic for your health.